ryqoh1/cs1302-omega/README.rst

 Private GitHub-hosted Git Repository
-   Each student is required to setup a private GitHub-hosted Git repository for their project with the CSCI 1302 course instructors for this semester added as collaborators. **Instructions are provided later in this document.**
+   Each student is required to setup a private GitHub-hosted Git repository for their project. **Instructions are provided later in this document.**

 Working on a Local Machine
    If you decide to work on part or all of the project on your local machine,